 - Wait to see what the French government’s requirements will be?

-- Apply for French nationality?
+- Apply for French citizenship?

 As far as I am concerned, doing nothing is not an option.

 I have, in fact, intended for years to apply for French citizenship, but since procrastination is my middle name, I haven’t yet done so.
 Having lived out of the UK for more than 15 years, I am no longer eligible to vote there (and, by the way, was thus unable to vote in the referendum that affects me personally).
 In France, I am allowed to vote in the municipal elections and the EU elections (presumably not for much longer), but not for the president or the Assemblée Nationale.
-That was my main reason for wanting to apply for French nationality; Brexit has reinforced my intentions.
+That was my main reason for wanting to apply for French citizenship; Brexit has reinforced my intentions.

 But…the process is currently taking around two years or more, appointments are full at the Préfecture for the foreseeable future and the list of documents required is eye-wateringly long.
 In addition, all documents not in French must be translated by an approved translator.
 For someone inclined to put off until next month what they ought to do today, this is something of a disincentive.

 This raises a number of issues, though.
-While the Irish government seems to be welcoming people with open arms, would I be utterly cynical by taking nationality when I don’t plan ever to live there?
+While the Irish government seems to be welcoming people with open arms, would I be utterly cynical by taking citizenship when I don’t plan ever to live there?

-I would still be unable to vote fully in France, so I would want to apply for French nationality as well once I have the Irish one.
+I would still be unable to vote fully in France, so I would want to apply for French citizenship as well once I have the Irish one.
 I can’t do it simultaneously, since they require originals of many documents and not photocopies.

 One thing is clear.
 I want to stay here and I have absolutely no desire to live in the UK again.